SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 helpcontent:
 - label: asset-types
   title: Asset Types
   content: "An asset type is a blueprint or template to create one or multiple assets.
-It defines how the asset will look like when created.
-An asset type consists of one or more custom properties and sub assets.
+It defines how an asset will look like after it is created.
+An asset type consist of one or more custom properties and subassets.

-Click **Add asset type** in the top menu bar to add a new asset type or use the edit icon in actions to edit asset types.
+Click **Add asset type** in the top menu bar to add a new asset type.
+To edit an existing asset type, click the edit icon on the right of the desired asset type..

 Custom properties are the parameters that define an asset type.

-To add your first custom property, navigate to Property Library and click **Add custom property**. "
+To add a new custom property, open the **Property library** tab and click **Add custom property**. "
 ---

 The asset type is a blueprint or template to create one or multiple [assets](/dtm/asset-hierarchy/#assets).
-It defines how the asset will look like when created.
-An asset type consists of one or more [custom properties](/dtm/asset-types/#property-library).
+It defines how the asset will look like after it is created.
+An asset type consist of one or more [custom properties](/dtm/asset-types/#property-library) and subassets.

 To reach the **Asset types** page, navigate to **Configuration > Digital Twin Library > Asset types**.